 3. Carer Support Services

-There are dedicated support services across Greater Glasgow and Clyde area and further afield.
+There are dedicated support services across the Greater Glasgow and Clyde area and further afield.
 These services provide practical and emotional support for carers, they understand what it means to be a carer.
 The support these services provide can also help the person they look after.

 Telephone: Carers Information Line 0141 353 6504